mushroom-hat/mushroom-hat.github.io/_posts/blogs/2022-02-18-oscp-journey.md

 On the second last week of December, the exam changes were announced and here's when my initial strategy no longer applied...
 Initially, I decided to go from PGP -> Exam in three months which was a strategy I diligiently followed.
 This was the point when I was supposed to take my exam.
 However, the exam changes means I had to pick up more Active Directory skills.
 The course exercises were also changed from 5 points to 10 points.
 So, it was kind of a no-brainer to do the course exercise, which included Active Directory as well. <br>
 New Strategy: PGP -> Course Exercise -> Course Labs -> Exam

 On the last week of December, I then asked on reddit if I was ready to take the course and many redditors advised me that I was prepared enough to sign up for the course.
 Hence, I bought the course (2 months) and scheduled the course start date for 2nd January 2022 but I was late to the verification process so it officially started on 9th.
+The verification process is done over an email exchange which might cause delays if you forgot to read your emails. *You do not immediately get the course pdf/lab access the day you booked it.
+It is recommended to book the course earlier than your desired start date in case of delays like these.*

 ## Mock Exam
 While waiting to 9th January, I decided to go through a mini mock exam where I try to compromise 4 boxes from PG Practice in 12 hours.
 The boxes and my completion stats were: